Aerijo/napi-oniguruma/README.md

 ## TODO
-- [ ] Refactor C code to reduce duplication
+- [X] Refactor C code to reduce duplication
 - [ ] Set up proper benchmarks
+- [ ] Typescript types
-- [ ] Batch the property setting into a single napi call
+- [ ] ~~Batch the property setting into a single N-API call~~
+  - Not done, as could not detect any measurable improvement, and makes the properties invisible to the tests.